chornos13/sequelice-query/README.md

 --- | --- | ---
-include | Array Object/Model | use as usual in the sequelize optFilter | Object | optFilter options optSort | Object | optSorted options
+include | Array Object/Model | use as usual in the sequelize optFilter | Object | optFilter options optSort | Object | optSort options

 lets say we have table and data like this for example: